Aschwins/data-science/README.md

 # Data Science

 A markdown website with everything I know about data science.
 Run with hugo locally: https://gohugo.io/.
 From the command line with: 'hugo serve'.
+Can also be viewed in Github: -> ../content/post

 ## Running locally
 To serve this website locally you will need to (1.) have Hugo and a Sass-compiler installed and (2.) compile the Sass and serve the hugo site.